Preventing cavities, encouraging smiles

 The Dallas County Sealant Initiative strives to improve the dental health of Dallas County children by putting thin plastic coatings called sealants on second graders’ teeth.
 The initiative is a unique community partnership that also provides the children oral screenings, oral health education and referrals to dentists as appropriate.

-Dallas County Sealant Initiative community partners include: The Texas A&M University Baylor College of Dentistry; Baylor Oral Health Foundation; DISD administrators, teachers, parents and children; Dallas County child advocacy groups and dental professionals; Communities in Schools; Dallas County Dental Society; Dental Health Programs, Inc.; Community Council of Greater Dallas; Children’s Medical Center; Parkland Memorial Hospital; Dentsply International; Colgate-Palmolive Company and Oral Health America.
+Dallas County Sealant Initiative community partners include: The Texas A&M College of Dentistry; Baylor Oral Health Foundation; DISD administrators, teachers, parents and children; Dallas County child advocacy groups and dental professionals; Communities in Schools; Dallas County Dental Society; Dental Health Programs, Inc.; Community Council of Greater Dallas; Children’s Medical Center; Parkland Memorial Hospital; Dentsply International; Colgate-Palmolive Company and Oral Health America.